grauds/clematis.doc/docs/clematis-explained/code-standards.md

 }
 ````

-And the ignore files configuration:
+And the ignored files configuration:

 ````prettier title=".prettierignore"
 # Ignore artifacts: